A simple guide to buying, selling and trading Ethereum Classic in Hong Kong.

 After funds have been deposited in your account, you’re ready to buy ETC. Navigate to the exchange or markets section and search for the pair you want to trade, for example, ETC/BTC or ETC/USD.

-You can then enter the number of ETC tokens you want to buy.
+If you are using CoinSpot, you can buy ETC directly with AUD.
+Follow the “Buy/Sell” link and type ETC in the search tab.
+You can then enter the number of ETC tokens you want to buy, or you the amount of AUD you are willing to spend.
 After you have determined this, you can hit the buy button to purchase ETC.

 Once you have purchased ETC, you can withdraw your tokens to your wallet.
 Note that as online wallets on exchanges can be more susceptible to hacks and viruses, it is advisable that you store the funds you don’t plan on trading in a hardware wallet.